gttotev/dripsama/README.md

 If `at` is installed, `getdrip.sh` schedules itself to run again in about 24 hours.

-If `COLLECTOR_ADDR` is specified and Node.js is installed, will send all earned KSMA, minus fees, to that address.
+If Node.js is installed and `~/.dripsama/collector.txt` contains an address, will send all earned KSMA, minus fees, to that address.

 ## Utils